-Chronic pain is a very common condition in the general population that can have a negative impact on a person’s quality of life.
+Is a very common condition in the general population that can have a negative impact on a person’s quality of life.
 Common types of chronic pain include low back (lumbar) pain, mid-back (thoracic) pain, neck (cervical) pain, certain types of headache, knee pain, and sciatica (nerve pain radiating from the back to the posterior thigh).
 Certain kinds of pain, such as low back pain, increase with age, with studies estimating between 21 and 75% of those over the age of 60 experience chronic low back pain and as many as 80% of adults over 65 experience some kind of chronic pain.

-Mental health issues such as anxiety, depression, and mood disorders are also common in the general population with up to 30% of people experiencing one of these problems sometime in their lifetime.
+such as anxiety, depression, and mood disorders are also common in the general population with up to 30% of people experiencing one of these problems sometime in their lifetime.
 Depression includes a variety of characteristic features such as depressed mood, sleep disturbance, loss of interest in regular activities, low energy, poor concentration, and changes in appetite (loss or gain).
 Anxiety is primarily characterized by feelings of fear or excessive worry and may include generalized anxiety or specific fears.

-Chronic pain and mental health issues commonly occur together.
+Commonly occur together.
 For many people they can feed into each other creating a cycle that can be difficult to break out of.
 Significant pain experienced while performing normal activities can worsen depression and depression can also lead to more pain.
 Fear of re-experiencing something painful can feed into a condition of anxiety and the anxiety can make pain worse.

 With all that said, there is room for hope for someone experiencing chronic pain and mental health difficulties.
 Many options for treatment exist which can be effective at helping address both pain and accompanying depression or anxiety including: